 Your nurse or doctor will explain what will happen.
 You should also ask questions so you know what to expect.
 You will be given anesthesia, which is a special medicine that will put you into a deep sleep and prevent you from feeling any pain during the operation.
 When you are asleep, your doctor will make a small incision in your belly and remove your appendix.
 Once your appendix is removed, your doctor will stitch the skin back together.
 Some stitches will need to be removed in about a week and other stitches dissolve on their own.

 After your appendectomy, you’ll have to stay in the hospital, but the length of time depends on whether your appendix burst or not.
 If you don’t have any complications, you’ll likely just need to stay in the hospital overnight.
 If your appendix burst or if you have a fever, you will need to stay in the hospital a little longer.
-Your doctor will give you a follow-up appointment so he/she can check to make sure you are healing well.
+Your doctor will give you a follow-up appointment so they can check to make sure you are healing well.
 It is very important to keep this appointment.

 Will I be ok without an appendix?